 Get exclusive member benefits & effect social change.
 Join Today

-Your doctor may perform an ERG to determine if you have an inherited or acquired disorder of the retina such as:
+Your doctor may perform an ERG to determine if you have an inherited or acquired disorder of the retina, such as:

+Monitor your condition after the procedure and follow all aftercare instructions your doctor gives you.
 If you have continued discomfort following an ERG, you should contact the doctor who performed the test.

 Written by: Corinna Underwood